psychemedia/island-storynotes/carus-wilson/50-wilson-nicholls-controversy.md

 No one can have laboured so publicly and usefully for the cause of evangelical truth as the Rev. W. Carus Wilson has done without meeting with opponents, and perhaps enemies— but, we are informed by those best capable of judging, that the character sketched of him by Mrs. Gaskell is as false as the assertions about the school at Cowan Bridge.

-With much that many might boast of, and envy, the wonderful way in which God has prospered every work he has undertaken, whether it be as regards the charitable institutions he established about 30 years ago ; or his periodicals that so many have owed their conversion to ; or the churches entrusted to him (in the building of some of which he was instrumental) ; or whether as regards his independent fortune, which raises him far above the malicious insinuations of Miss Bronte, that the pupils in the charitable institutions under his control "were starved "—yet we are assured that no one has a lower opinion of himself than Mr. Wilson, or a deeper feeling of thelittle he has done, now, at the close of a long life, spent only for the good of his fellow-creatures.
+With much that many might boast of, and envy, the wonderful way in which God has prospered every work he has undertaken, whether it be as regards the charitable institutions he established about 30 years ago ; or his periodicals that so many have owed their conversion to ; or the churches entrusted to him (in the building of some of which he was instrumental) ; or whether as regards his independent fortune, which raises him far above the malicious insinuations of Miss Bronte, that the pupils in the charitable institutions under his control "were starved "—yet we are assured that no one has a lower opinion of himself than Mr. Wilson, or a deeper feeling of the little he has done, now, at the close of a long life, spent only for the good of his fellow-creatures.
 ```

 Mrs. Gaskell's description of him is then challenged.